What Are The Best Months to Visit The Douro Valley?

 February is excellent for hiking, wine tastings, gastronomic experiences and observing the tranquility of the valley.
 Another idea for a colder day is tasting ports wines or even a learning about wines like in this Beginner Wine Course in Pinhão.

-Plus, enjoy low season prices at the best Douro Valley hotels.
-This is the time to enjoy luxury hotels & spas if you are up for those experiences.
-I have once stayed in February at a 3-bedroom “casa” near Casal de Loivos for only 20 euros with fantastic views and homemade breakfast included.
+Last February, I stayed a night at a 3-bedroom “casa” near Casal de Loivos for only 20 euros with fantastic views and homemade breakfast included.

 RELATED: